Hot flushes – how to turn the heat down

 Vitamin B6 supplementation has been shown to help painful nodules on finger joints if treated early.
 Vitamin B6, like all B vitamins, is best taken as part of a B complex.

-Food intolerance may become more prevalent at the menopause and can be a cause or contributor to joint pains.
+Food intolerance is not the same as a food allergy.
+Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… may become more prevalent at the menopause and can be a cause or contributor to joint pains.
 Wheat and dairy produce are the most common offenders.

-The omega-3 fat, EPA, has potent anti-inflammatory properties and can help to reduce the inflammation that contributes to joint pain.
-Vitamin B6, B3, biotin, and vitamin C, plus the minerals zinc, calcium and magnesium, all play an important role in helping essential fats create anti-inflammatory prostaglandins.
-Too much red meat and full-fat dairy produce, on the other hand, help to create too much of a type of prostaglandin that in excess increases inflammation in the body.
+The omega-3 There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…, has potent anti-inflammatory properties and can help to reduce the inflammation that contributes to joint pain.
+Vitamin B6, B3, What it does: Particularly important in childhood.
+Helps your body use essential fats, assisting in promoting healthy skin, hair and nerves.
+Deficiency Signs: Dry skin,…, and vitamin C, plus the minerals zinc, What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… and magnesium, all play an important role in helping essential fats create anti-inflammatory prostaglandins.
+Too much red meat and full-fat dairy produce, on the other hand, help to create too much of a type of Prostaglandins are substances that are produced within the body.
+They behave like hormones and support the regulation of blood pressure, inflammation and muscle contraction…. that in excess increases inflammation in the body.
 Culinary herbs like turmeric and ginger, as well as red onions and olives also contain natural inflammatories.
 Progesterone has anti-inflammatory properties.
 My book Say No to Arthritis explains everything you can do to banish joint aches and pains.
 Dr John Lee found with many of his patients that rubbing progesterone cream directly onto the joint or tissue that hurts was helpful.
 As previously mentioned, natural progesterone is best used under the direction of a medical doctor familiar with its use.

 Preventing memory loss